Are there restrictions for part-time or casual workers looking for income protection?

 Can part-time workers take out income protection insurance?

-Yes, part-time workers can take out income protection insurance policies in Australia, but different types of coverage have different employment requirements:
+Yes, part-time workers can take out income protection insurance policies in Australia, but different types of coverage have different employment requirements.
+For example:

 - AIA: Engaged in permanent part-time work for at least 20 hours per week for 48 weeks per year.